-- 5 In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
-Where applications for an in-year place are received, whether a place can be offered will depend upon the availability of places in the relevant class/year group.
-If there are more applications for a place than places available, then the oversubscription criteria as in Section D of this policy will be applied to ascertain which child is most entitled to a place. - 6 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
-Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to primary school, even if the school and nursery are located on the same premises or run by the school itself. - 7 Attendance at a particular primary school does not give a child any guaranteed priority for admission to a junior or secondary school, even if both schools are within the South Bank Multi Academy Trust, located on the same premises, or run by or share the same leadership or resources. - 8 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the City of York School Services team.
-It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 9 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
-Following negotiation, if a school within the South Bank Multi Academy Trust has been named, a place will be allocated for these children before considering other applications.
+- 6 Under the primary, junior and secondary school admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parent/carers. - 7 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
+Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to primary school, even if the school and nursery are located on the same premises or run by the school itself. - 8 Attendance at a particular primary school does not give a child any guaranteed priority for admission to a junior or secondary school, even if both schools are within the South Bank Multi Academy Trust, located on the same premises, or run by or share the same leadership or resources. - 9 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at here or upon request from the City of York School Admissions team.
+It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 10 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
+Following negotiation, once a school within South Bank Multi Academy Trust has been named, a place will be allocated for these children before considering other applications.